 My first published novel was YA, in fact: Soulworm, which was shortlisted for the Best First Novel Award at the Saskatchewan Book Awards.
 My second novel, The Dark Unicorn, was shortlisted for best children’s book.
-Andy Nebula: Interstellar Rock Star won an Our Choice Award from the Canadian Children’s Book Centre, and Spirit Singer, recently reissued by Tyche Books in Edmonton, won the 2002 Regina Book Award for best book by a Regina author.
+Andy Nebula: Interstellar Rock Star won an Our Choice Award from the Canadian Children’s Book Centre, and Spirit Singer, later reissued by Tyche Books in Edmonton, won the 2002 Regina Book Award for best book by a Regina author.
 Other YA books include Andy Nebula: Double Trouble, The Haunted Horn, and The Chosen.

 I also write non-fiction, with dozens of titles on diverse topics: the history of engineering and geoscience in Saskatchewan, the Mutiny on the Bounty, the Iran-Iraq War, genetics, Ebola, Jimi Hendrix, J.R.R.
 Tolkien, and many more.

 I wrote a weekly newspaper science column for almost twenty years, and was also a weekly guest on CBC Radio’s Afternoon Edition talking about science for 17 of those years.
 Currently I write a bimonthly column on science fiction and fantasy, “The Space-Time Continuum,” for Freelance, the magazine of the Saskatchewan Writers Guild.
 At various times I’ve written other columns.
 Most are archived on this site.

-I’m married to Margaret Anne Hodges, a telecommunications engineer and currently president of the Association of Professional Engineers and Geoscientists of Saskatchewan.
+I’m married to Margaret Anne Hodges, a telecommunications engineer and a past president of the Association of Professional Engineers and Geoscientists of Saskatchewan.
 We have one daughter, Alice, and a black Siberian cat, Shadowpaw, who happens to be the nephew of the Siberian owned by Betsy Wollheim, co-owner-and-publisher of DAW books.

 My literary agent is Ethan Ellenberg.